 6 top product marketing resources

 Unfortunately, it’s really hard to find quality product marketing resources today.
 Fortunately, there’s a huge opportunity for experienced product marketers to fill that void and share their knowledge with the world.
-While this post just covers the tiniest tip of the iceberg, I promise there’s more to come.
-In the meantime, I leave you with 6 of my favorite SaaS product marketing resources (although truthfully, almost all of these are applicable beyond SaaS as well).
+While this post just covers the tiniest tip of the iceberg, we promise there’s more to come.
+In the meantime, here are 6 of our favorite SaaS product marketing resources (although truthfully, almost all of these are applicable beyond SaaS as well).

 Positioning (authored by Al Ries and Jack Trout, who happen to be two of the most well-known and respected marketing strategists in the world) is an absolute must-read for product marketers (and, in my not-so-controversial opinion, any human who interacts with other humans).
 This case study-laden book focused on positioning and messaging was originally published in 1981, but the lessons are 100% timeless.
-I just re-read it a few weeks ago and have never been more inspired.
+We revisited it just a few weeks ago and have never been more inspired.
 Do yourself a favor and dive in today.

 Product Marketing Community is an ongoing series of physical and digital events created by product marketers, for product marketers.
 Currently, these include local gatherings across 6 U.S. and Canadian cities as well as on-demand webinars featuring some of the top product marketing professionals in the world.
 The events are, in their words, “part workshop, part networking forum and part master class—a place to learn, share, incite and inspire.”